tds333/stdconfigparser/docu/description.rst

     [mymodule]
     build_platforms = Linux, Windows, OSX
     build_labels = html, pdf, exe, shared
+    multiline_listing = a, stuff,
+        b, more stuff,
+        c, last element

 In your program code use the ``getlisting`` method of configparser.
 It returns